 You must file your lawsuit within the required timeframe if you want to pursue compensation.
 If the statutory period expires before you initiate your lawsuit, you likely won’t be able to pursue legal action against the manufacturer.

 Wallace Miller will aggressively pursue the maximum compensation you deserve.
 We’re not afraid to take on successful manufacturers and fight for our client’s rights.
 We will handle each step of the legal process on your behalf so you can focus on getting your baby the treatment they need.

-If your baby developed necrotizing enterocolitis from cow milk-based formula, call Wallace Miller at (312) 261-6193 for your free consultation with one of our NEC baby formula lawsuit attorneys.
+If your baby developed necrotizing enterocolitis from cow milk-based formula, call Wallace Miller at (312) 261-6193 or fill out our online questionnaire for your free consultation with one of our NEC baby formula lawsuit attorneys.